Ohio Apple Orchard Guide

 Pick n’ Save Orchard, Medina

 In 1890, orchard owner Lynn Van Deusen’s grandfather bought an apple farm.
 When he offered each of his children $400 or an acre of land, Van Deusen’s father was the only one to take the acre, eventually acquiring the rest.
 Today, Pick n’ Save Orchard grows 15 apple varieties at the all-U-pick operation, including its best-seller, Melrose.
 “We also have Winesap, an antique variety,” says Lynn Van Deusen.
 “Folks who know what it is will whisper to me, ‘When do you think they will be ready?’
 They don’t want others to know.”
+The orchard also sells pumpkins and cider.
 Visit website for hours of operation; 1222 Ledge Rd., Medina 44256, 330/239-1480, picknsaveorchard.com

 Lynd Fruit Farm, Pataskala